jaanga/moon/rover-mobile/readme.md

 ## Mission

-To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail To show the usually hidden backside of the moon as easily as the fromt
+To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail To show the usually hidden backside of the moon as easily as the front

 ## Things to Do